cacophony-wj/LeS/README.md

 You might want to check out the hotkeys to see what they've been set to.
 They're inspired by our overlord.

+Keep in mind that if you play with _Light But Kinky_, you're going to have to come back here to the _Follower Tweaks_ menu and use the _Default Combat_ package for any followers you use.
+Otherwise the death alternative scenes will never trigger.

+In either variant, many followers may be overpowered, so if you find yourself being outshined, visit the same menu and disable all the _Stealth_ options, as well as nerfing overall damage to _0.50_ or even _0.10_ for BeastModes like Chloe.

 ## GIST Soul Trap

 Just enable _Show message on soul trapped_.